-There’s no denying that studying for a college degree can be a very stressful experience, and for student nurses, the stress levels can often be significantly higher.
+There’s no denying that studying for a college degree can be a very stressful experience, and for student nurses, especially those in accelerated nursing programs, the stress levels can often be significantly higher.
 As a student nurse, you’ll not only have a lot of work to do including on-the-job placements, you’ll also be training to be a lifesaver – this alone is a huge responsibility that might make your palms start to sweat just thinking about it.
 However, keeping in control of your stress is key to being a great nursing student – and eventually, a wonderful nurse.
-Here are our top tips for nursing students who feelre that stress is taking over.
+Here are our top tips for nursing students who feel that stress is taking over.

 Tip #1.
 Take a Breather